thinkst/canarytools-docs/docs/common-tasks/incidents.md

 # View and Maintain Incident Records

-In this example we'll show you how to view incidents from your console, download them as a json file, followed by acknowledging and deleting them from your console.
+In this example we'll show you how to view incidents from your Console, download them as a json file, followed by acknowledging and deleting them from your console.

-Before we get stuck in, it's worth mentioning that we have a host of [Useful Scripts](https://github.com/thinkst/canary-utils) that are worth looking into.

 <div class="section-container">
   <div class="details-content">

-We'll start by using the [Unacknowledged-Incidents](/incidents/queries.html#unacknowledged-incidents) API to obtain list of Incidents
+We'll start by using the [Unacknowledged Incidents](/incidents/queries.html#unacknowledged-incidents) API to obtain a list of Incidents

 To make handling a little easier, we'll set the optional `limit` parameter to 5.